debrinashika/lifelens/README.md

 # **Lifelens - Immersive VR Medical Training** 🚑🕶️

-**Experience life-saving training like never before!** Lifelens is an interactive **VR medical simulator** designed to teach **CPR and first aid techniques** through realistic, hands-on practice in a virtual environment.
+Lifelens is an interactive **VR medical simulator** designed to teach **CPR and first aid techniques** through realistic, hands-on practice in a virtual environment.
 Whether you're a **medical student, first responder, or just want to learn emergency procedures**, Lifelens provides an engaging and risk-free way to master critical skills.
 ---

 ## **✨ Features**